boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** An experienced research manager and academic writer.

 ***Final Prompt:***
-"Act as an experienced academic writer and a research manager preparing the final sections of a proposal.
+"*Act as an experienced academic writer and a research manager preparing the final sections of a proposal.*
-1.  **Ethical Conduct:** Draft the 'Ethical Considerations' section, ensuring it covers informed consent, data confidentiality, anonymity, and the process for obtaining approval from a Research Ethics Committee.
+*1.  **Ethical Conduct:** Draft the 'Ethical Considerations' section, ensuring it covers informed consent, data confidentiality, anonymity, and the process for obtaining approval from a Research Ethics Committee.*
-2.  **Interpretation and Discussion:** Using the nuanced definition from the guide, draft a paragraph on the potential 'Limitations' of this study.
-Frame them as imperfections of a rigorous design, not as excuses (e.g., 'While a cross-sectional design can identify associations, it cannot establish causality...').
+*2.  **Interpretation and Discussion:** Using the nuanced definition from the guide, draft a paragraph on the potential 'Limitations' of this study.
+Frame them as imperfections of a rigorous design, not as excuses (e.g., 'While a cross-sectional design can identify associations, it cannot establish causality...').*
-3.  **Practical Planning:** Create a simple Gantt chart in a markdown table format outlining the major project phases (e.g., Ethics Approval, Piloting, Data Collection, Analysis, Manuscript Writing) over a 12-month timeline."
+*3.  **Practical Planning:** Create a simple Gantt chart in a markdown table format outlining the major project phases (e.g., Ethics Approval, Piloting, Data Collection, Analysis, Manuscript Writing) over a 12-month timeline.*"

 ---